abbreviatedman/3c-children/lesson/README.md

 ### Step 6: Real-World Use Case - Sidebar Component

-Let’s implement a more real-world use case by creating a Sidebar component that can render its children.
+A sidebar component could include layouts for both desktop and mobile views, allowing for a responsive design.
+The sidebar can render its children components using `props.children`, making it flexible to include any content you want.

 1. **Create a Sidebar Component:**